visionmedia/masteringnode/chapters/streams.md

         // Do something with the Buffer
     });

-As we know, we can call `toString()` a buffer to return a string representation of the binary data, however in the case of streams if desired we may call `setEncoding()` on the stream, after which the _data_ event will emit strings.
+As we know, we can call `toString()` on a buffer to return a string representation of the binary data.
+In the case of streams, if desired, we may call `setEncoding()` on the stream, after which the _data_ event will emit strings.

     req.setEncoding('utf8');
     req.on('data', function(str){
         // Do something with the String
     });

-Another import event is the _end_ event, which represents the ending of _data_ events.
+Another important event is the _end_ event, which represents the ending of _data_ events.
 For example below we define an HTTP echo server, simply "pumping" the request body data through to the response.
 So if we **POST** "hello world", our response will be "hello world".

     // streams/echo.js
     var http = require('http');